 Jung Chul Park

-Jung Chul Park is an associate professor of finance and the director of Master of Science in Finance Program at the Muma College of Business.
-He teaches theory of finance, financial analysis, and advanced financial management to graduate students.
+Jung Chul Park is an associate professor of finance and is the Bank of America Professor of Finance.
+He serves as the associate director of the Kate Tiedemann School of Business and Finance and the director of the master's degree in finance program.
+He teaches theory of finance to doctoral and master’s degree students.
 He developed international finance as the first Global Citizens course for undergraduate students.
 Prior to joining the faculty at the USF, he taught at Auburn University and Louisiana Tech University.

-He earned a PhD in finance from the USF in 2007 and an MBA with a concentration in finance from Binghamton University, State University of New York in 2003.
+He earned a PhD in finance from the USF in 2007 and an MBA with a concentration in finance from Binghamton University in 2003.

-- Director of MS Finance Program, USF Muma College of Business
+Director of MS Finance Program, USF Muma College of Business, 2019 – Present.